womendrivendev/news-api/README.md

 Constructing query parameters for /everything endpoint...
 Documentation (default/available values etc.): https://newsapi.org/docs/endpoints/everything

-Press Enter to leave the parameter as a default value.
-Enter a value for "q":
+Press Enter to use the default value for each parameter Enter a value for "q":
 ...
 ```